gitter-lab/pria-ams-enamine/src/README.md

 # Cross Validation Stage

-To run a model in the cross validation stage, see example below:
+To run a model in the cross validation stage, see the example below:

 ```
 model=random_forest_classification